davidemurari/examplesIntroduction/README.md

     - [training](harmonicOscillator/scripts/training.py) : this script includes the routine to train a neural network so it approximates the flow map of a harmonic oscillator for a suitable set of initial conditions and on the time interval $[0,\Delta t]$
     - [utils](harmonicOscillator/scripts/utils.py) : this script contains some utils to define the ODE for the harmonic oscillator, and define the loss function based on the ODE residual
 - [trainedModels](harmonicOscillator/trainedModels) folder : this folder contains some pre-trained models, and it is where the newly trained ones are saved too
-- [main](harmonicOscillator/main.ipynb) notebook : this notebook aims to call the proper scripts and generate the plots in the introduction, also reported here.
+- [main](harmonicOscillator/main.py) script : this script aims to call the proper scripts and generate the plots in the introduction, also reported here.

 ![Solution curves T=100](plotsIntroduction/solution_curves_T100.png)
 ![Energy conservation T=100](plotsIntroduction/energy_variation_T100.png)